 It applies to cards in the Sapphire line: specifically, the Chase Sapphire® (which is no longer available for new applications), the Chase Sapphire Preferred® and the Chase Sapphire Reserve℠.

 While the option to make mobile payments is still only available in select brick-and-mortar stores and chains, there’s no doubt that mobile wallets are becoming more popular as phones supporting the technology become more widespread.S

 In just the past few years, we’ve seen some larger chains in the U.S., such as Walgreens, begin to accept contact-free payments from smartphones.
 Meanwhile, contactless payments are widely accepted internationally.
-Since the Chase Sapphire Preferred® Card carries no foreign transaction fees, this promotion could be particularly helpful if you’re traveling in the next month.
+Since the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve℠ card carry no foreign transaction fees, this promotion could be particularly helpful if you’re traveling in the next month.